MunichWeb3Builders/OG_NFT_SUGGESTION_1/README.md

 - The whitelist should be editable
 - The NFT contract should be able to pause and allow the transfer of NFTs
 - All NFTs share the same meta data
+- Each NFT should have a unique ID

 ## Project overview
 - hardhat.config: config file for hardhat which is a tool to deploy and test smart contracts